 Concurrent Sessions and Events

-More than 1,200 presentations and workshops have been scheduled at the San Antonio conference.
-Sessions are classified by subject matter (Biology/Life Science, Chemistry/Physical Science, Earth/Space Science, Environmental Science, Integrated/General, or Physics/Physical Science).
+Close to 300 educator sessions have been scheduled at the STEM Forum & Expo.
+Sessions are classified by strand [PreK–2 (Early Childhood), Grades 3–5, Grades 6–9, Grades 10–12, Effective STEM Partnerships, and Administrators].
 Sessions are further identified by audience level (Preschool, Elementary, Middle Level, High School, College, Supervision/Administration, Informal Education, or some combination of levels).
-Generally one hour in length, all are open to registrants at no additional cost.
+One hour in length, all are open to registrants at no additional cost.
 Popular sessions fill quickly, however, and it is recommended that you arrive early to ensure a seat.

 For complete descriptions and scheduling information, select Presentation and Workshop in the session browser.

-Exhibitor-sponsored workshops for science teachers are offered throughout the conference.
+Exhibitor-sponsored workshops for science teachers are offered throughout the STEM Forum & Expo.
 These workshops give you an opportunity to use a variety of commercial instructional materials.
 The number of participants for each is limited by the size of the room, but tickets are not required.
 Attendance is on a first-come, first-served basis.

-Click here for complete descriptions and scheduling information for exhibitor workshops.
+Click here for a complete description and scheduling information on this fascinating speaker.

-Click here for complete descriptions and scheduling information for featured speakers.
+Click here for complete descriptions and scheduling information for invited panel discussions.